 BRUSSELS - Karina Ufert unveils key elements of the new Erasmus+ programme.
 There will be top-ups for students from disadvantaged backgrounds.
 “Hopefully this will stimulate countries to come up with a clear definition and data about these groups.”

 BRUSSELS – Following the failed coup attempt, the Turkish authorities read more

-BRUSSELS - The European Students' Union (ESU) is looking to hire two n read more
+The European Students’ Union is looking for a creative and dynamic tea read more

 ESU represents and advocates the educational, social, economical and cultural interests of students at the European level: European Union, Council of Europe, UNESCO and the Bologna Follow Up Group.

-For 2014, ESU has received financial support from the European Commission through Erasmus+ Programme: KA3, Support for Policy Reform- Civil society cooperation in the field of education and training.
+For 2016, ESU is receiving financial support from the European Commission through Erasmus+ Programme: KA3, Support for Policy Reform- Civil society cooperation in the field of education and training.

 ESU is also known as "ESIB – The National Unions of Students in Europe".
 ESU’s name and image is legally being used by ESIB asbl, BE-0890.019.936, Rue de l’Industrie 10, 1000 Brussels (Belgium).